 NOTE 1 – The coexistence requirements in Table 47R do not apply for the 10 MHz frequency range immediately outside the Home BS transmit frequency range of a downlink operating band.

+NOTE 2 – The tables above assumes that two operating bands, where the frequency ranges in Table 5.5-1 would be overlapping, are not deployed in the same geographical area.
+For such a case of operation with overlapping frequency arrangements in the same geographical area, special co-existence requirements may apply that are not covered by this Recommendation.

+NOTE 3 – TDD base stations deployed in the same geographical area, that are synchronized and use the same or adjacent operating bands can transmit without additional co-existence requirements.
+For unsynchronized base stations, special co-existence requirements may apply that are not covered by this Recommendation..

 4.6 Co-location with other base stations for E-UTRA

 These requirements may be applied for the protection of other BS receivers when UTRA FDD, UTRA TDD and/or E-UTRA BS are co-located with an E-UTRA BS.